TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 <a name="background"></a>
 ## Background
 All FreeCAD background color modes from the settings dialog are supported.
-The color(s) are mapped on the POVray sky-sphere and afterwards the skysphere is rotated in the camera direction to fit to the horizon.
+The color(s) are mapped on the POV-Ray sky-sphere and afterwards the skysphere is rotated in the camera direction to fit to the horizon.

 <a name="objectsFromScene"></a>
 ## Objects from Scene
 First the macro gets the `firstLayer`, the highest level in the tree view in FreeCAD.
-The macro calls and recursive function `createPovrayCode()` which creates the real POVray code.
+The macro calls and recursive function `createPovrayCode()` which creates the real POV-Ray code.
 The `main()` function calls it for every object in the `firstLayer`. `createPovrayCode()` calls itself for every child, so a recursive function.

 <a name="characteristics"></a>
 ### Characteristics
 The macro creates all objects at <0, 0, 0> and translates the objects later.
-The reason for that is, that POVray rotates an object independently of the position of it <0, 0, 0>, FreeCAD rotates relative to the object.
+The reason for that is, that POV-Ray rotates an object independently of the position of it <0, 0, 0>, FreeCAD rotates relative to the object.

 ### createPovrayCode()
 1. The variable povCode will be initialised with the label / name of the object.
-1. Add the basing POVray object to povCode but don't close the object
+1. Add the basing POV-Ray object to povCode but don't close the object
-1. Add the rotation to the POVray object
+1. Add the rotation to the POV-Ray object
-1. Add the translation to the POVray object
+1. Add the translation to the POV-Ray object
-1. Add the look to the POVray object
+1. Add the look to the POV-Ray object
-1. Close the POVray object by adding `}`
+1. Close the POV-Ray object by adding `}`
 1. Return the created code